 By default, SharePoint creates its databases in the default SQL Server location: “C:\Program Files\Microsoft SQL Server\MSSQL13.MSSQLSERVER\MSSQL\DATA” folder (SQL Server 2016).
-We don’t have any option from SharePoint side to specify where the data and log files for the database to be created.
+We don’t have any option from the SharePoint side to specify where the data and log files for the database are to be created.

-In my scenario, our SQL Server uses SAN storage and have a different drives, Say: E:\ and F:\ and we wanted all data files to go to E:\ and LOGS into F:\
+In my scenario, our SQL Server uses SAN storage and have different drives, Say: E:\ and F:\, and we wanted all data files to go to E:\ and LOGS into F:\

 In short, Stop SharePoint services, detach the database from SQL Server, Move database files to a different location, attach the database back and then start SharePoint services!
 Moving SharePoint content database files to a new location can be performed by these steps:

 Step 1: Stop All SharePoint Services

-Let’s move SharePoint content database to another drive.
+Let’s move the SharePoint content database to another drive.
 Prior to moving databases, we have to stop all SharePoint services and applications which are accessing the databases.
 So, stop all SharePoint services first!
 Follow this article to stop or start all SharePoint services: How to Stop All SharePoint 2013 Services

 If you want to move a specific content database, you can either set the database status to “Offline” from SharePoint 2013 Central Administration or:

 - Detach the Database from SQL Server – Move the database to new location – Attach the database again